Helping Keep You On the Road After a DUI Arrest

 "Let My Extensive Experience as a Former Prosecutor Work For You."

 Seattle DUI defense lawyer Steve Karimi will apply his in-depth knowledge of the criminal justice system to fight to preserve your ability to drive.
 At the Law Offices of Steve Karimi, we are quite successful at representing our clients and eliminating the driver's license suspensions and representing your legal interests if your Washington driver's license has been suspended.
-Please call our offices at 206-621-8777 or 206-660-6200 for immediate assistance.
+Please call our offices at 206-660-6200 for immediate assistance.
 You can also contact us by e-mail now for answers to your important questions or to schedule an appointment for a free consultation.